|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-Repaired at Pearl Harbor from 10 September, to 16 October 1942, Enterprise departed once more for the South Pacific, where with Hornet she formed TF 61.
-On 26 October, Enterprise scout planes located a Japanese carrier force and the Battle of the Santa Cruz Islands was underway.
+On October 26, 1942 Enterprise scout planes located a Japanese carrier force initiating the Battle of the Santa Cruz Islands was underway.
 Enterprise aircraft struck carriers and cruisers during the struggle, while the "Big E" herself underwent intensive attack.
 Hit twice by bombs, Enterprise lost 44 killed and had 75 wounded.

 Despite serious damage, she continued in action and took on board a large number of planes from Hornet when that carrier was sunk.
 Though the American losses of a carrier and a destroyer were more severe than the Japanese loss of one light cruiser, the battle gained priceless time to reinforce Guadalcanal against the next enemy onslaught.
 Enterprise was now the only functioning US carrier in the Pacific Theater.
 On the flight deck, the crew posted a sign: "Enterprise vs Japan".

-Sailing again on December 4, 1942 Enterprise trained out of Espiritu Santo until January 28, 1943, when she departed for the Solomons area.
+On December 4, 1942 Enterprise conducts training off Espiritu Santo until January 28, 1943, when she departed for the Solomon Islands.

 Battle of Rennell Island

-Afterwards, returned to Espiritu Santo on February 1 and for the next three months operated out of that base, covering U.S. surface forces up to the Solomons.
-Enterprise then steamed to Pearl Harbor where, on 27 May 1943, Admiral Chester Nimitz presented the ship with the first Presidential Unit citation won by an aircraft carrier.
+Afterwards, returned to Espiritu Santo on February 1, 1943 and operated in the vicinity for the next three months escorting U.S. vessels to the Solomons.
+Afterwards, Enterprise steamed to Pearl Harbor where, on 27 May 1943, Admiral Chester Nimitz presented the ship with the first Presidential Unit citation won by an aircraft carrier.
 On 20 July 1943, she entered Puget Sound Naval Shipyard for a much-needed overhaul.

 While undergoing repairs in late 1942, Enterprise also received an extensive refit, which included an anti-torpedo blister that significantly improved her underwater protection.

-Back in action waters by mid-November, Enterprise joined in providing close air support to the Marines landing on Makin Atoll, from 19 November to 21 November 1943.
-On the night of 26 November, the "Big E" introduced carrier-based night fighter operations in the Pacific when a three-plane team from the ship broke up a large group of land-based bombers attacking TG 50.2.
-After a heavy strike by aircraft of TF 50 against Kwajalein on 4 December, Enterprise returned to Pearl Harbor five days later.
+Back in action by the middle of November 1943, Enterprise planes provided close air support for U.S. Marines landing at Makin Atoll between November 19, 1943 until November 21, 1943.
+During the night of November 26, 1943, "Big E" began carrier-based night fighter operations in the Pacific when a three-plane team from the carrier broke up a large group of land-based bombers attacking Task Group 50.2 (TG 50.2).
+On December 4, 1943 her planes participated in a strike against Kwajalein then departed for Pearl Harbor arriving five days later.

-Detached from TF 58, Enterprise launched raids on Jaluit Atoll on 20 February, then steamed to Majuro and Espiritu Santo.
-Sailing 15 March, in TG 36.1, she provided air cover and close support for the landings on Emirau from March 19 - 25.
+On March 15, 1944 joined Task Group 36.1 (TG 36.1) and during March 19-25, 1944 provided combat air patrols (CAP) and close air support for the landing at Emirau Island.
 The carrier rejoined TF 58 on 26 March, and for the next 12 days, joined in a series of strikes against the islands of Yap, Ulithi, Woleai, and Palau.
-After a week's rest and replenishment at Majuro, Enterprise sailed (14 April) to support landings at Hollandia in mid April 1944 and then hit Truk again (29 April–April 30).
+After a week's rest and replenishment at Majuro, Enterprise sailed (14 April) to support landings at Hollandia in mid April 1944 and then hit Truk during April 29-30, 1944.

 The battle over, Enterprise and her companions continued to support the Saipan campaign through 5 July.
 She then sailed for Pearl Harbor and a month of rest and overhaul.
-Back in action waters on 24 August, the carrier sailed with TF 38 in that force's aerial assault on the Volcano and Bonin Islands from 31 August to 2 September, and Yap, Ulithi, and the Palaus from September 6 to September 8.
+Back in action waters on 24 August, the carrier sailed with TF 38 and flew strikes against the Volcano and Bonin Islands between August 31, 1944 until September 2, 1944 Between September 6, 1944 until September 8, 1944 her planes flew missions against Yap, Ulithi, and Palau.

 During the Battle of Leyte Gulf spanning October 23–26, 1944, Enterprise planes struck all three groups of enemy forces, battering battleships and destroyers before the action ended.
 The carrier remained on patrol east of Samar and Leyte until the end of October, then retired to Ulithi for supplies.
 During November, her aircraft struck targets in the Manila area, and the island of Yap.
 She returned to Pearl Harbor on 6 December 1944.